pachyderm/pachyderm/doc/docs/1.12.x/hub/hub_getting_started.md

 or in a third-party cloud platform.

-This section walks you through the steps of creating a cluster in Hub so that you do not need to worry about the underlying infrastructure and can get started right away.
+This section walks you through the steps of creating a workspace in Hub so that you do not need to worry about the underlying infrastructure and can get started right away.